Gremious/StS-DefaultModBase/README.md

 **IntelliJ**

-*File -> Project from Existing Sources -> Select theDefault folder or your own mod that follows the structure of the theDefault -> Select Maven -> Press next until your project is built*.
+*File -> Import -> Select theDefault folder or your own mod that follows the structure of the theDefault -> Select Maven -> Press next until your project is built*.

 Click on the Maven Projects tab on the right of the editor (ignoring that this image shows it to the left)